wyomingw4w/wyomingw4w.org/_pages/abortion.md

 [misoprostol](https://medlineplus.gov/druginfo/meds/a689009.html), as
 well as antibiotics to reduce the chance of infection.
 The combination of these medications stop the fetus from developing and induces the uterus to contract and empty.
-Most women describe the experience of medication abortion as feeling like a bad menstrual period with strong cramps.
-Women may experience fever, chills, diarrhea or nausea, as well.
+Most individuals describe the experience of medication abortion as feeling like a bad menstrual period with strong cramps.
+Individuals may experience fever, chills, diarrhea or nausea, as well.
 The pregnancy will be expelled from the uterus in 4 to 6 hours, after which the pain and cramping usually improve.
 Bleeding may continue for up to two weeks, and spotting may continue for several weeks.
 The pain can be managed with over-the-counter pain medication such as acetaminophen (Tylenol) or ibuprofen (Advil or Motrin), or heating pads.

 Medical abortion is highly effective, but in rare cases (about 3% of the time) the abortion fails to complete.
 In these cases, a [surgical